Institute for Supply Management, Inc.® Membership Vote Information

 De Witt holds a bachelor’s degree in chemical engineering from the University of Michigan and an MBA in finance from Columbia University.
 She is an active member of Girl Scouts, having served as a troop leader and a member of her local council’s Global Action Volunteer Team.
 She also participates in Camp CEO, which gives high school girls an opportunity to learn about business and leadership.

-Kimberly De Witt, PMP (Term: 4 Years)
+Michelle Hawkins, PMP (Term: 4 Years)

 Senior Vice President, Strategic Procurement Charter Communications